 If you use a proxy server, then please see our FAQ for this, as this may need to be configured before you will be able to authenticate successfully.

-Ports 80 and 443 are required to run GameMaker Studio 2, so you should also ensure that these are open in any firewall.
+Ports 80 and 443 are required to run GameMaker, so you should also ensure that these are open in any firewall.

-GMS2 does also use a small handful of third-party websites in order to confirm if the machine has internet access.
-We would recommend that you allow at least one of these, as it helps GMS2 confirm if there is internet but that our server is offline, and it will avoid unnecessary authentication attempts during these situations.
+GameMaker does also use a small handful of third-party websites in order to confirm if the machine has internet access.
+We would recommend that you allow at least one of these, as it helps GameMaker confirm if there is internet access but that our server is offline, and it will avoid unnecessary authentication attempts during these situations.